Skip to main content

 LEARNING THE PHILOSOPHY OF THE IMPLICIT

 The Philosophy of the Implicit is based in the work of Eugene T. Gendlin, who was a professor of philosophy at the University of Chicago.
 The most important way to learn it is to read Gendlin's works directly.
-Classes are offered periodically by the International Focusing Institute or by its members who have studied Gendlin's work, and often directly with him.
-Classes can be found by searching the "Courses and Events" section of this website.
-Please see the video below for an overview for beginners.
+A comprehensive collection of Gendlin's writings can be found in the Gendlin Online Library.
+To find a comprehensive selection of books by Gendlin (as well as DVD's of him teaching), go to our online bookstore and select Gendlin in the "Browse by" dropdown menu.
+Classes are offered periodically by the International Focusing Institute or by its members who have studied Gendlin's work.
+Classes on Gendlin's philosophy can be found by searching our events listing and under Search Options, choose TAE/philosophy.
+Please also check out the videos below for an overview of his thinking.

 Core Readings